CanDIG/CanDIGv2/docs/production-candig.md

 ## Managing user roles in CanDIG

 There are currently two site level roles in CanDIG
-* Site Administrator - Can do everything, ingest, delete, read all ingest endpoints
+* Site Administrator - Can do everything: ingest, delete, read all ingest endpoints
 * Site Curator - Can do anything apart from editing site level roles.
 Can ingest, delete, read all programs at a site, can add/delete program level roles

 There are currently two program level roles